Processes

 The when

-declaration allows you to define a condition that must be verified in order to execute the process.
+block allows you to define a condition that must be satisfied in order to execute the process.
+The condition can be any expression that returns a boolean value.

-It is useful to enable/disable the process execution depending on the state of various inputs and parameters.
+It can be useful to enable/disable the process execution depending on the state of various inputs and parameters.
 For example:

 process find {